Pat Buchanan: 1996 presidential primaries

 In the February New Hampshire primary, Buchanan defeated front-runner Bob Dole by about 3,000 votes.
 Buchanan won three other states (Alaska, Missouri, and Louisiana), and finished only slightly behind Dole in the Iowa caucus.
 His insurgent campaign used his soaring rhetoric to mobilize grass-roots right-wing opinion against what he saw as the bland Washington establishment (personified by Dole) which he believed had controlled the party for years.
 At a rally later in Nashua, he said:

 We shocked them in Alaska.
 Stunned them in Louisiana.
 Stunned them in Iowa.
 They are in a terminal panic.
 They hear the shouts of the peasants from over the hill.
 All the knights and barons will be riding into the castle pulling up the drawbridge in a minute.
 All the peasants are coming with pitchforks.
 We're going to take this over the top.

 In the Super Tuesday primaries Dole defeated Buchanan by large margins.
 Having collected only 21%, or 3.1 million, of the total votes in Republican primaries, Buchanan suspended his campaign in March.
 He declared that, if Dole were to choose a pro-choice running mate, he would run as the US Taxpayers Party (now Constitution Party) candidate.
 Dole chose Jack Kemp, and he received Buchanan's endorsement.

+After the 1996 campaign

-After the 1996 campaign, Buchanan returned to his column and Crossfire.
+After the campaign, Buchanan returned to Crossfire, The McLaughlin Group, and his column.
 He also began a series of books with 1998's The Great Betrayal.